8.3 Allegations Against Persons who Work/Volunteer with Children

 Where a child from Norfolk Local Authority makes an allegation in a setting or placement which is outside their own area, the lead responsibility for action lies with the LADO for the area where the alleged abuse occurred.
 If an alleged incident happens in Norfolk it is the responsibility of the Norfolk LADO to lead the process regardless of where the employer or employment agency is based.

 In these circumstances, the Local Authority Designated Officer and the child’s social worker will liaise with the relevant LADO for that area and agree a joint strategy.

-Where the referral relates to a child from another local authority temporarily placed in an establishment located within Norfolk Local Authority Area’s area, for example a boarding school or holiday activity centre etc, the Local Authority Designated Officer should liaise with the child’s home authority about the roles and responsibilities in carrying out this procedure.
+Where the referral relates to a child from another Local Authority temporarily placed in an establishment located within Norfolk Local Authority Area’s area, for example a boarding school or holiday activity centre etc, the Local Authority Designated Officer should liaise with the child’s home authority about the roles and responsibilities in carrying out this procedure.
 In some circumstance the Norfolk LADO will discuss and negotiate with the LADO from another local authority about who is best placed to run the LADO process.